OctopusDeploy/docs/docs/deployments/patterns/rollbacks/dotnet-windows-rollbacks/index.md

 ![original windows deployment process](images/original-windows-deployment-process.png)

-See the deployment process on [samples instance](https://samples.octopus.app/app#/Spaces-762/projects/01-octofx-original/deployments/process).
+View the deployment process on [samples instance](https://samples.octopus.app/app#/Spaces-762/projects/01-octofx-original/deployments/process).
 Please be sure to login as a guest.

 ## Zero Configuration Rollback
 !include <zero-configuration-rollback>

 ## Simple Rollback Process

-For most rollbacks, the typical strategy is to skip the database steps while re-deploying the windows service and website.
-In addition, a rollback indicates something is wrong with a release, so we'd want to [prevent that release from progressing](/docs/releases/prevent-release-progression.md).
+For most rollbacks, the typical rollback strategy is to skip specific steps and run additional ones during a rollback.
+In this example, the database steps will be skipped with another step to [prevent that release from progressing](/docs/releases/prevent-release-progression.md) will run during a rollback..

 The updated deployment process will be: